-If you’ve kept up with my previous posts, you’ll know that I started to play rugby a couple of years ago.
+If you’ve kept up with my previous posts, you’ll know that I started playing rugby a couple of years ago.
 Hopefully, some of my experiences will have encouraged you to give it a try yourself, or hopefully made you consider it at least.
 Rugby really is a fun and exciting sport, but it’s so important to learn how to play the game safely.
 So in this post, I’m sharing some top tips to prevent injuries in rugby.

 Whether you’re a total novice or professional, you won’t want to do yourself an injury that’ll put you out of action for a while, or quickly land you on the bench.
-There’s so much to get out of this sport when it’s played correctly, so let’s dive on in and take a look at some of the ways that you can play to your heart’s content and keep yourself all in one piece at the same time too.
+There’s so much to get out of this sport when it’s played correctly, so let’s dive in and take a look at some of the ways that you can play to your heart’s content and keep yourself all in one piece at the same time too.

 Remember, there’s no way to completely avoid injuries in any sport, but by taking time to learn about physical fitness and your body’s strengths and limitations, you can adjust your skills and improve yourself accordingly.

 It’s crucial to make sure your body is nice and warm before training, and especially right before your game; strains are up there on the classic error list when it comes to rugby.
 A fab warm-up should begin at a low-level intensity that gradually increases your heart rate and raises the temperature of your muscles.

 The warm-up should then increase in intensity as you get going, and will likely include: light jogging, squats, lunge twists, walking high knee stretches, walking lunges, or quad kicks.
 Once you’re all kicked and squatted out, no doubt, you’ll be stretched and ready for some challenges on the pitch.